 Angela Reyes (Ph.D.
 University of Pennsylvania, 2003) is Associate Professor of Linguistics in the Department of English at Hunter College, City University of New York (CUNY), and Doctoral Faculty in the at The Graduate Center, CUNY.
-She teaches courses on the structure and history of English, English linguistics, discourse analysis, narrative theory and analysis, and language in relation to notions of race, mixedness, and postcoloniality.
+She teaches courses on English linguistic structures and histories, discourse theory and analysis, and language in relation to notions of race, mixedness, and postcoloniality.
 She is Affiliated Faculty in the at Hunter College, and Research Associate at the in the Ph.D./M.A.
 Program in Linguistics at The Graduate Center.
 She is Associate Editor of Language in Society, and Associate Editor for Linguistic Anthropology of American Anthropologist.

-She works on theories of semiotics, discourse, stereotype, and racialization.
-Combining ethnographic fieldwork and discourse analysis, her research examines how ideologies of race and ethnicity are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
+Reyes works on theories of semiotics, discourse, stereotype, and racialization.
+Combining ethnographic fieldwork and discourse analysis, her research examines how ideologies of language and race are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
 She has conducted two main ethnographic studies: a four-year study of Southeast Asian American teenagers in an after-school videomaking project at an Asian American community arts organization in Philadelphia; and a one-year study of Korean American fifth graders in an Asian American "cram school" in New York City.
-Her current research is on conceptions of mixed race/language in the Philippines that link a social figure (a type of privileged mestizo youth in urban Manila called conyo) to a linguistic register (a form of mixed Tagalog-English called conyo language).
+Her current research is on conceptions of mixed race/language in the Philippines that link a social figure (a type of privileged mestiza/o youth in urban Manila called conyo) to a linguistic register (a form of mixed Tagalog-English called conyo language).
 Drawing on ethnographic fieldwork at an elite university in Manila, she examines how anxieties about nation, modernity, race, and class are traceable through the circulation of the conyo figure/register in a variety of mass-mediated spaces.
 She is also in the preliminary stages of researching Riot Grrrl punk feminist zine archives from the early 1990s.

 Reyes is the recipient of numerous fellowships, including the Advanced Research Collaborative Distinguished Fellowship (2016), (2009-2010), (2006-2007), and National Research Council/Ford Foundation Dissertation Fellowship for Minorities (2002-2003).